AlrightVentures/College-Gender-Gap/README.md

 # College-Gender-Gap
-Visualising gender gap in college degrees
+In this project I analyse the gender gap across college degrees.
+I generate line charts to compare across all degree categories.